pgorecki/lato/docs/index.rst

 ===============

 The ``Application`` serves as a top-level building block in **Lato**.
-Let's create a useless greeting application.
-During the construction of the application, we can pass as many dependencies as we need - and later on we will see how the dependencies are being used.
+Let's create a simple greeting application.
+When you instantiate the application you need to name it, and in addition you can pass as many keyword arguments as you need - they will be used as dependencies.
-In this example we will need only one dependency: ``greeting_phrase``:
+Later on you will see how the dependencies are being used.

+Let's create the application with one dependency - ``greeting_phrase``:

 .. testcode::